Skip to content

 Polygon

-In this example we transform to a GeoJSON Geometry.
+In this example we use a transformer to build a Thin Plate Spline transformation.

 {